bolderflight/pres/README.md

 Health is determined by whether the sensor fails to read 5 times in a row at the expected sampling rate.

 **Pres** Concepts are used to define what a *Pres* compliant object looks like and provide a means to templating against a *Pres* interface.
 The required methods are:

-**bool Config(const PresConfig &ref)** This method should receive a PresConfig struct and setup the sensor driver configuration.
-Note that the configuration should be applied in the *Init* method, this simply checks the configuration for validity and sets up the sensor driver object.
-True is returned if the config is valid, otherwise false if returned.

 **PresData pres_data()** This method returns the PresData from the last successful *Read*.